-The Drama department at Burford has a rich and varied history of putting on high-quality whole-school productions open to Years 7 – 13.
+The Drama department at Burford has a rich and varied history of putting on high-quality productions.
 Involving as many students as possible, we create a visual feast of acting, dance, music and occasionally song.

 We believe that students should be involved in all aspects of a production, so we train students to design and run stage management and backstage, including lighting, sound, costumes, props, make-up and set.